samgd1031/dupchess/README.md

 Who needs evaluation when you can make random moves?

 ## Interface
-Built to be UCI compliant, have played a few games successfully with Arena Chess GUI
+Built to be UCI compliant, has played games successfully with Arena Chess GUI

+## How to Play Against Dupchess
+1. Download Arena Chess GUI [here](http://www.playwitharena.de/) and run the installer.
+Any other UCI compliant GUI will also work but the rest of these instructions assume you're using Arena.
+2. Download the version of Dupchess you want to play [here](https://github.com/samgd1031/dupchess/releases).
+Save the .exe file somewhere on your computer and note the location for later.
+3. Open Arena Chess GUI.
+4. Select Engines>Install New Engine
+5. Navigate to the dupchess.exe file you saved earlier.
+6. For the type of engine, select UCI.
+If asked to start the engine select "Yes".
+7. Select File>New and start playing!